alf45tar/PedalinoMini/README.md

 - [ESP8266 SmartConfig](https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch) for Android
 - [Espressif Esptouch](https://itunes.apple.com/us/app/espressif-esptouch/id1071176700?mt=8) for iOS

 If the WiFi network is not available PedalinoMini™ will create an hotspot for you.
-Connect all your device to it.
+Once connected to the PedalinoMini™ hotspot, you can use the web interface to set the SSID and password of an access point that you would like to connect to.

 - On power on Pedalino will try to connect to the last know access point
 - If it cannot connect to the last used access point within 15 seconds it enters into Smart Config mode